-11. Plaintiff's complaint fails to state claims for relief against the City that are plausible, specifically:
+11. Plaintiff's complaint fails to state cognizable claims for relief against the City:

 - a.
-Plaintiff fails to state a fabricated evidence-based due process claim because the allegedly fabricated evidence was not introduced against him at trial and did not cause his conviction; - b.
-Even if otherwise actionable, plaintiff's guilty pleas defeat his fabrication claim; - c.
-To the extent plaintiff asserts a Fourteenth Amendment due process claim based on any pre-trial deprivation of liberty or attempts a federal malicious prosecution claim, those claims are not actionable as a matter of law; and, - d.
-Plaintiff's Fourth Amendment claim for detention without probable cause and state law malicious prosecution claim are time-barred.
+Any fabrication of evidence claim is not actionable as a due process claim because the evidence allegedly fabricated was not introduced against plaintiff at trial and did not cause his conviction; - b.
+Even if otherwise actionable, plaintiff's guilty plea defeats any fabrication of evidence claim; - c.
+Plaintiff has not alleged a viable Brady claim; - d.
+To the extent plaintiff asserts a Fourteenth Amendment federal malicious prosecution claim or due process claim based on pre-trial deprivation of liberty, those claims are not actionable as a matter of law; - e.
+Any failure to intervene claim has no basis in the Constitution, and the "Supreme Court has held many times that §1983 supports only direct, and not vicarious, liability."
+Mwangangi v.
+Nielsen, 48 F.4th 816, 834-35 (7th Cir.
+2022) (Easterbrook, J., concurring); - f.
+Any Fourth Amendment claim for detention without probable cause is time-barred; and - g.
+Plaintiff's state law malicious prosecution claim is time-barred.

 To the extent plaintiff's constitutional claims in the complaint fail to state actionable claims, his Monell claim against the City likewise fails to state an actionable claim.
 City of Los Angeles v.

 Heller, 475 U.S. 796, 799 (1986); Durkin v.
 City of Chicago, 341 F.3d 606, 615 (7th Cir.
-2003) (If a plaintiff cannot establish a constitutional violation, he has no claim against the municipality).
+2003) (Where a plaintiff cannot establish a constitutional violation, he has no claim against the municipality).